stevenkarlie201877/sit313/README.md

 # sit313
 Installation and usage: You can easily run this App through Android studio without any bugs.
+ATTENTION: please change the API level if the App does not work;

 Week 1&2 portfolio
 Git link: https://github.com/stevenkarlie201877/SIT313-project